Inferno (song)

-"Inferno" is a song by Filipino-American social media personality Bella Poarch and American musician and producer Sub Urban.
+"Inferno" is a song by American producer and songwriter Sub Urban and Filipino-American social media personality Bella Poarch.
 It was released through Warner Records on August 13, 2021 as the second single from Poarch's debut extended play Dolls (2022) and the lead single from Sub Urban's debut studio album Hive (2022).
 The song follows the May 2021 release of Poarch's debut single "Build a Bitch".

 Background and composition

 In early August 2021, Poarch announced she would release a new single on August 13.
 The announcement was accompanied by a 30-second video teaser featuring cameo appearances by producer Sub Urban along with Twitch streamers Adin Ross, Disguised Toast, Ludwig, and TommyInnit.

 Production

 "Inferno" was described as "another dark pop offering" from Poarch, featuring "heavy beats and the chilling sound of creepy children singing".
 The track also includes "theatrical and classical elements and a hint of tango" with lyrics about Poarch's "troubled past".